hridesh/hridesh.github.io/about.md

 the [Indian Institute of Technology, Varanasi](https://iitbhu.ac.in) (formerly IT-BHU).
 Dr. Rajan currently serves as the Dean of the [School of Science and Engineering](https://sse.tulane.edu) at [Tulane University](https://tulane.edu).
+He is also a Professor in the [Tulane University Department of Computer Science](https://sse.tulane.edu/cs).
 Prior to this role, he was the Kingland Professor and Chair of [Computer Science](https://www.cs.iastate.edu) at [Iowa State University](https://www.iastate.edu) from 2019 to 2024.